pgdogdev/docs/docs/features/sharding/migrations.md

 PgDog expects that all shards have, roughly, the same tables.
 A notable exception to this rule is partitioned tables, which can have different data tables on different shards.
 The parent tables should be present on all shards, however.

-If a shard has different tables than another, [automatic](query-routing.md) query routing may no work as expected.
+If a shard has different tables than another, [automatic](query-routing.md) query routing may not work as expected.

 ## How it works